MIDSUMMER CONSERVATORY PROGRAMME

-Study acting and discover Shakespeare on BADA’s Midsummer Conservatory Program for 16 – 18 year olds.
+Study acting and discover Shakespeare with industry professionals on BADA’s Midsummer Conservatory Programme (16 – 18 year olds), hosted by Oxford University’s St Hilda’s College.

-The 2024 Midsummer Conservatory Program will run 13 July – 2 August.
+The 2026 Midsummer Conservatory Programme will run from Saturday 11th July to Saturday 1st August.

 • About the Audition